-If breaking down is what the youth of today are finding as the scariest thing about being on the road, our first bit of advice is to buy breakdown cover in addition to your insurance for peace of mind!
+If breaking down is what the youth of today are finding as the scariest thing about being on the road, our first bit of advice is to buy a breakdown cover in addition to your insurance for peace of mind!
 Some insurers offer breakdown cover with the policy - but you can also buy it separately for a very reasonable price.
-To give yourself the best possible chance of avoiding a breakdown you should make regular checks on your car, including: Cars tyres, oil and coolant, brake fluid and addressing any lights that come on your dashboard as soon as possible.
+To give yourself the best possible chance of avoiding a breakdown you should make regular checks on your car, including Car tyres, oil and coolant, and brake fluid and address any lights that come on your dashboard as soon as possible.

-Busy junctions, cities and roundabouts sucks… but it could be worse!
+Busy junctions, cities and roundabouts suck… but it could be worse!